-'Return on average Risk Weighted Assets' Annualised statutory profit as a proportion of average Risk Weighted Assets.
+'Return on average Risk Weighted Assets' Statutory profit as a proportion of average Risk Weighted Assets.

-'Return on average shareholders' equity' Annualised statutory profit after tax attributable to ordinary shareholders, including an adjustment for the tax credit in reserves in respect of other equity instruments, as a proportion of average shareholders' equity, excluding non-controlling interests and other equity instruments.
+Return on average shareholders' equity' Statutory profit after tax attributable to ordinary shareholders, including an adjustment for the tax credit in reserves in respect of other equity instruments, as a proportion of average shareholders' equity, excluding non-controlling interests and other equity instruments.

-'Return on average tangible shareholders' equity' Annualised statutory profit after tax attributable to ordinary shareholders, including an adjustment for the tax credit in reserves in respect of other equity instruments, as a proportion of average shareholders' equity excluding non-controlling interests and other equity instruments adjusted for the deduction of intangible assets and goodwill.
+Return on average tangible shareholders' equity' Statutory profit after tax attributable to ordinary shareholders, including an adjustment for the tax credit in reserves in respect of other equity instruments, as a proportion of average shareholders' equity excluding non-controlling interests and other equity instruments, adjusted for the deduction of intangible assets and goodwill.